oelarnes/spells/README.md

 - Supports "Deck Color Data" aggregations with built-in column definitions.
 - Provides a CLI tool `spells [add|refresh|clean|remove|info] [SET]` to download and manage external files
 - Downloads and manages public datasets from 17Lands
-- Downloads and models booster configuration and card data from [MTGJSON](https://mtgjson.com/)
+- Retrieves and models booster configuration and card data from [MTGJSON](https://mtgjson.com/)
 - Is fully typed, linted, and statically analyzed for support of advanced IDE features
 - Provides optional enums for all base columns and built-in extensions, as well as for custom extension parameters
 - Uses Polars expressions to support second-stage aggregations and beyond like game-weighted z-scores with one call to summon
+- Tested on MacOS, Linux, and Windows

 ## summon